dinghy6/sabnzbd-scripts/readme.md

 ## Features

 * Extracts UFC event number, fighter names, and edition from filename.
-* Creates a new folder in the destination folder with the event number, fighter names and edition
+* Creates a new folder in the destination folder with the event number, fighter names and edition.
 * Moves the file to the new folder and renames it to include the event number, fighter names, edition and resolution.
 * Resolves conflicts by comparing video file resolutions.
 Replaces lower res with higher, etc.